Medium modification of pion production in low energy Au+Au collisions: Medium Modifications

 with free momenta

 This prescription assumes that the potential acts as a background field, which does not affect reaction rates.
-A drawback of this method is the disregard of the in-medium threshold for particle production.
-Consequently a different prescription is used, namely
+A drawback of this method is that it cannot account for in-medium thresholds for particle production.
+One therefore uses a different prescription, namely

 with $s^*=(p_1^*+p_2^*)^2$.
-To show that this prescription conserves in-medium threshold, one has to start with the assumption, that the sum of vector fields $V$ stays constant pre- and post collision, meaning $V_1+V_2 = \sum_{i=1'}^{N'} V_{i}$.
-Then one can replace the four momenta in the delta-function of \cref{eq:inmedium cross} by the kinetic momenta.
-This is done in the GiBUU code mainly due to technical reasons.
-Accordingly the cross section becomes proportional to the $N$-body phase-space volume element,
+To show that this prescription conserves in-medium thresholds, one has to start from the assumption, that the sum of vector fields $V$ stays the same before and after the collision, i.e.~that $V_1+V_2 = \sum_{i=1'}^{N'} V_{i}$.
+One may then replace all four momenta in the delta-function in Eq.~\eqref{eq:inmedium cross} by the corresponding kinetic momenta as well.
+This is done in the GiBUU code mainly for technical reasons anyway.
+With this replacement, the cross section therefore becomes proportional to the $N$-body phase-space volume element,

-when we assume the outgoing particles are on their Dirac mass shell defined in \cref{eq:dispersionrelation}.
-The phase space volume element is defined by
+when the outgoing particles are on their in-medium mass shell as defined by Eq.~\eqref{eq:dispersionrelation}.
+For completeness, the phase-space volume element itself is here defined as usual by